ouya/docs/optimization_guide.md

 This document serves to give the reader ideas on where to start on the optimization process.

+## Snapdragon Profiler ##

+The Qualcomm developer portal has the [Snapdragon Profiler](https://developer.qualcomm.com/software/snapdragon-profiler) for finding performance bottlenecks and troubleshooting issues on Snapdragon devices like the `Forge TV`.
+The profiler runs on Linux, Mac, and Windows and connects to `ADB` devices.

 ## NVIDIA PerfHUD ES ##

 [PerfHUD ES](https://developer.nvidia.com/nvidia-perfhud-es) is a profiler that lets you inspect individual draw calls to find bottlenecks and performance leaks.
 Get started fast with the [quick-start guide](http://docs.nvidia.com/gameworks/index.html#developertools/mobile/perfhud_es/perfhud_quickstart_guide.htm).
-Follow the [general overview](http://error454.com/2013/11/14/profiling-ouya-tegra-3-games-using-nvidia-perfhud-es/) for profiling `Cortex` games.
+Follow the [general overview](http://error454.com/2013/11/14/profiling-ouya-tegra-3-games-using-nvidia-perfhud-es/) for profiling `Cortex` games on the `OUYA` console.

 ## Steps ##